 1) Post-operative pain after the Mons Pubis Reconstruction (post improper silicone injection)

-- Pain at/or around the surgical wound may be felt as soon as the anesthetic wears off, which is relieved by pain medications prescribed.
+- After the Mons Pubis Reconstruction (post improper silicone injection), pain at/or around the surgical wound may be felt as soon as the anesthetic wears off, which is relieved by pain medications prescribed.
 You should refrain from working to avoid more bruise and pain.
 Should you have more and pain, please do not be hesitant to come to see the physician.